PINE64 StarPro64

 $ popd

-Package the NuttX Kernel and Initial RAM Disk into a NuttX Image:
+Package the NuttX Kernel and the applications into a NuttX Image:

 The NuttX Image Image-starpro64 will be copied to the TFTP Server in the next step.